Is Your Stimulus Check Taxable?

 Your stimulus check and the credit amount are calculated in the same way.
 However, the first two stimulus checks were based on information from either your 2018 or 2019 tax return (only 2019 returns for second-round stimulus checks).
 The tax credit is based on what you put down on your 2020 tax return.
 So, the failure to file a 2018 or 2019 return, or a change of circumstances from 2019 to 2020, could result in a difference between the amount of your stimulus checks and the credit amount.

 If the credit is higher than the combined total of your stimulus checks, your 2020 tax bill will be lower, and you might even get a refund.
 If your stimulus checks were higher than the allowed credit, you get to keep the difference.
 So, you win either way!

-For more information about the second stimulus checks, check out Your Second Stimulus Check: How Much?
+For more information on third stimulus checks, see Your Third Stimulus Check: How Much?
 When?
 And Other FAQs.